 WHAT WE BELIEVE

-As Presbyterians we also share the Confessions of the PCUSA which are intended not as the final word on any matter, but as authoritative guidance in what the Bible leads us to believe and do.
-Many of these confessional documents were written centuries ago and include some language we might alter in the 21st century, but we subscribe to the essential ideas they seek to communicate (ideas that many other denominations would share).
+Theologically, Presbyterians share much in common with other historic denominations and are committed to the creeds of the early church, most especially the Nicene Creed.
+The nuanced particulars can be found in the PCUSA’s Book Confessions which serves as “authoritative guidance as to what the Bible leads us to believe and do.”
+(Many of these confessional documents were written centuries ago and include some language we might alter in the 21st century, but we subscribe to the essential ideas they seek to communicate and to which many other denominations would share.)

 But what technically defines a Presbyterian church is our form of government.
 Presbyterian congregations exist in formal community with one another and are governed at every level by teams of leaders (lit. “elders”) selected by the community.
 There are no bishops, no popes, no individual leader at any point.
 Everything is meant to be led by God and discerned those prayerful bodies appointed to work as a team.

 Additionally, Presbyterian pastors are required to possess advanced degrees in theology, church history and biblical studies as well as years of supervised training and examination to ensure that the scriptures are well taught and congregations led with love and wisdom.